Washington Update and Outlook

 Healthcare: Affordable Care Act Repeal-and-Replace

-- Link to our Healthcare Reform Webpage.
-[Return to Top of Page]
+- Link to our Healthcare Reform webpage for details of the House bill and current law and our Blog on CBO’s Cost Estimate [Return to Top of Page]

 FY 2017 Appropriations

 - On Friday, May 5, the President signed the Consolidated Appropriations Act (HR 244) to fund the government for the remainder of FY 2017 (i.e. through September 30), after the Senate approved the measure 79-18 and the House passed it 309-118.
 See our new Appropriations Portal for details.
 [Return to Top of Page]

 - Congressional Quarterly reported June 19 that House Budget Committee Republicans are considering a limit on defense spending (not counting war funds) of $620 billion – a $70 billion increase above the statutory $549 billion cap that is current law.
 Trump had proposed exceeding that cap by $54 billion.
 The committee is also discussing a $511 billion cap on non-defense discretionary spending, a $5 billion reduction from the current cap of $516 billion.
 (Trump proposed a $54 billion reduction in non-defense.)